ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - For example `"24" == 24` would be true, but `"24" === 24` would be false because it is comparing a string and an integer.
 - What's the use of lambda functions?
   - They are used as small anonymous functions.
-  - They can take any parameters, but can only have one expression.
+  - They can take any parameters, but can only have 1 expression.
   - `lambda a : a + 10` takes in parameter `a` and adds 10 to it.

 # May 7, 2019